-Cash and cash equivalents: The carrying amounts approximate fair value because of the short maturity of those financial instruments.
+Cash: The carrying amounts approximate fair value because of the short maturity of those financial instruments.

 Investments: The valuation methodology of utilizing closing prices in an active exchange market was applied to exchange traded funds, marketable equity securities and mutual funds.